adokter/vol2birdR/cran-comments.md

 # vol2birdR 1.0.1
 * Added pkg-config as a dependency on linux systems and M1 Mac
 * Added check_proj to m4 files which checks for the PROJ library
+# vol2birdR 1.0.2
+* Added pkg-config as a dependency on linux systems and M1 Mac
+* Added check_proj to m4 files which checks for the PROJ library